kylesarre/Temp-ChessProject/ExtremeChess_SRS.md

 User clicks the New Game button | The system

 ## 4.1.3 Nonfunctional Requirements
+The user should be able to quit the game and pull up the options or rules interface in less than .2 seconds.
+Launching a new game should begin in less than .2 seconds.
+Saving a game should take no longer than 1 second.
+Loading a game should take no more than 10 seconds.
 ## 4.2 Creating a New Game
 * Upon selecting “New Game,” the application will prompt Player 1 to enter their display name.
 Player 1 is the player associated with the white pieces (from here on referred to as “White”).
 The name entered will be displayed on the move history log on the gameplay screen above the player’s moves.
 After the name is entered, Player 2 will be prompted for the same process.
 Player 2 represents the player associated with the black pieces (from here on referred to as “Black”).